pachax001/Stream-Extract-Bot/README.md

 Added /log command to retireve log file of the bot.

+Added /restart command to  restart and update bot from repo.
 1. To stop docker container
  ```
 sudo docker compose down